gutseb/ansible-optools/README.md

 But plan to update these to work as a collectd plugin

 * Ceph monitoring                                <br>
 A great plugin and dashboard were available here: https://github.com/rochaporto/collectd-ceph.
-There were a couple tweaks I made to get this working, altough they were already issues or pull requests related to them
+There were a couple tweaks I made to get this working, altough they were already issues or pull requests related to them.
+A fork with active commits,here https://github.com/grinapo/collectd-ceph

 * OpenStack monitoring                           <br>
  Also good detail here, although I did not directly use it: